tonyg/script-exchange/README.md

 The `msg` argument to `handler` is a message object, very similar to that given to a Javascript function, with identically-named fields and methods.
 See the Javascript section for details.

+Note that the plugin ships with Python support disabled, for the reasons given above in the section on security.

 ## Managing state in scripts